-Readmission forms are available in the Enrollment Services Center, C107, and must be completed and returned by a deadline (approximately one week prior to the semester in which they would like to return.)
+Readmission forms are available in C107, and must be completed and returned by a deadline (approximately one week prior to the semester in which they would like to return.)
 Call the Student Information Center, (718) 482-5935, for exact deadlines.
-There is a non-refundable \$10 readmission processing fee payable to the Bursar.
+There is a non-refundable \$20 readmission processing fee payable to the Bursar.